D4De/dl_relialibility_survey/README.md

 # dl_relialibility_survey
-Repository containing the spreadsheet file with all the raw data analyzed for the survey on deep learning reliability submitted at ACM CSUR
+This repository cointans a spreadsheet file with all the raw data analyzed for the survey on deep learning reliability.
+The manuscript is currently submitted at ACM CSUR.